Data-Driven Closure Parametrizations with Metrics: Dispersive Transport: Metrics Based Data-Driven Model

 \subsubsection{Metrics Based Model Performance}

 As seen in \cref{fig:MetricsNN}, as the training epochs progress, the error as determined by the loss function, decreases to a point of convergence.
 According to the early stopping criteria, this convergence is identified and training is stopped to prevent any over-fitting.
+Training stops around epoch 415, as the validation error had not decreased for more than 100 epochs.

-With the observations from the direct correlations, it is logical that the predictions for $\alpha_L$ are fairly accurate.
-As was the case for the image based CNN, $\alpha_T$ proves more difficult to predict, with a larger error when compared to the test set's target values.
-As previously discussed in Sections \ref{subsec:OptimalAlphas} and \ref{subsec:CNNPerformance}, errors when predicting $\alpha_T$ are expected as this parameter is considerably more complex, and in some cases cannot along fully represent the phenomena seen at the pore scale.
+When compared with the image-based CNN, the results are quite good for the longitudinal dispersivity parameter, with a mean absolute error of less than 0.5.
+The prediction of the transversal dispersivity is similarly poor when compared to the image-based model.
+With these models each producing similar results, one can assume that the metrics developed to describe the images are descriptive enough to train a model of reduced size to similar accuracy.

-This trained data-driven model shows a non-linear multivariate correlation to the target dispersivity parameters.
-As was observed via the correlations, these metrics, typically used to describe a pore geometry, can be useful in relatively accurately predicting a longitudinal dispersivity, $\alpha_L$, but predict the transversal dispersivity with only limited accuracy.
+As shown in the direct metrics-dispersivity correlations, $\alpha_L$ is more closely related to pore geometry.
+In contrast, predicting the transversal dispersivity, $\alpha_T$, has been more challenging, with larger errors in both data-driven models and weak correlations with descriptive metrics.
+Given the difficulties outlined in \cref{subsec:OptimalAlphas}, $\alpha_T$ likely under represents the true pore-scale transversal dynamics, making it difficult to directly extract for use in large-scale models based solely on pore geometry.

-In comparison with the image based CNN, outlined in \cref{sec:datadrivenmodel}, the predictive accuracy is comparable.
-Where the CNN requires a full image to predict the pore geometry, this model relies on other metrics, which can otherwise be estimated from a porous medium.
-With estimations for distribution of these metrics, one could use this data-driven model, and the correlations listed above, to predict dispersivity values without explicit resolutions of a pore geometry.
+Another advantage of this metrics-based model over the image-based CNN is that it uses metrics that can be estimated for a porous medium.
+By estimating the distribution of these metrics, the model can predict a range of dispersivity values without needing detailed pore geometry images.